jarun/buku/README.md

   - `-S` : match all the keywords in URL, title or tags.
   - You can search bookmarks by tag (refer examples).
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown within `[]` after the URL.
-- When a record is deleted, the last record is moved to the index.
+- Auto DB compaction: when a record is deleted, the last record is moved to the index.
 - Encryption is optional and manual.
 AES256 algorithm is used.
 If you choose to use encryption, the database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is <i>unencrypted on creation</i>.

 # Examples